cmsc330fall23/cmsc330fall23/projects/project2.md

 ## Functions to Implement
 #### `read_codons(file)`
 - **Description**: Given a path to a particular file, read all the contents of the file and store them in a data structure of your choice.
 Your data structure should be cleaned at the beginning of each read.
 As an added challenge, entries in the file can contain the regex pattern `\{\d+\}`.
 This pattern will have an effect on the entry.
-Consider the example `codon.txt` file below:
+Consider the example `codons7.txt` file below:
 ```text
   Serine: A{4}GU
   SWAP: G{6}CA, GGGCCCAAA